Click on Text Link to Read Online

 Focus Verses: Acts 18:27-28

-When Apollos wanted to go to Achaia, the brothers encouraged him and
+Apollos wanted to go to Achaia, the brothers encouraged him and wrote

-wrote to the disciples there to welcome him.
-On arriving, he was a
+to the disciples there to welcome him.
+On arriving, he was a great help

-Roman Empire, a center of academic excellence, and home to a large
+Empire, a center of academic excellence, and home to a large Jewish

-conversant in Western thought, Hebrew Scriptures, and dominant
+in Western thought, Hebrew Scriptures, and dominant world-views of his

-world-views of his day.
-His education and ability to communicate
+day.
+His education and ability to communicate effectively and

 Response and Action: